angieadams68/manatapcandleco/README.md

  ## ***Getting Started***
  Simply visit our site, view what we have in stock, search for your favorite scent or color and checkout!
 BUT WAIT...
 The beauty of this store?!
 Create your own candle!
 Now.
-It is a MTG themed company but you have the option to customize a D&N, Pokémon AND Funko Pop!
-Each candle will have a surrpise relating to your Candle.
+It is a MTG themed company but you have the option to customize a D&D Pokémon AND Funko Pop!
+Each candle will have a surprise relating to your Candle.
+(Cards, Action.
+Figures, Etc)

 ### MVP: